Wise Children: Plot summary

 After the Second World War, during which Grandma Chance is killed in the Blitz, Dora and Nora attend the 21st birthday party of Saskia and Imogen.
 Melchior announces, to Saskia and Imogen's fury, a third marriage to the best friend of Saskia, who is playing Cordelia in his King Lear.
 The announcement sparks a family argument in which Peregrine disappears, never to be seen again.
-The same night, Lady A falls down a flight of stairs and becomes confined to a wheelchair for the rest of her life; she moves in with Dora and Nora.
+The same night, Lady A falls down a flight of stairs and uses a wheelchair for the rest of her life; she moves in with Dora and Nora.
 It is implied Saskia and Imogen may have pushed her down the stairs in their rage.
 Melchior has two more twins, Tristram and Gareth.
-Saskia, in an act of vengeance, enters into an incestual sexual relationship with her half-brother Tristram.
+Saskia, in an act of vengeance, enters into an incestuous sexual relationship with her half-brother Tristram.
 Gareth, meanwhile, becomes a priest and vanishes.

 Dora, Nora and Lady A attend Melchior's 100th birthday party, where most of the novel's expansive cast of characters are in attendance.
 Melchior acknowledges Dora and Nora are his children for the first time in their lives.
 Peregrine makes a dramatic entrance accompanied by Tiffany, revealing both are still alive, and Lady A reveals that Peregrine is the true father of Saskia and Imogen.
 While Melchior and Nora share a dance together, Dora has sex with her paternal uncle Peregrine upstairs.
 She asks Peregrine if he is her father too; Peregrine strongly denies it, but suggests Grandma Chance may have been Dora and Nora's true mother.

 The novel ends with Dora and Nora being presented with the twin babies of the missing son Gareth to look after – a gift from Peregrine.
 They realise that they "can't afford" to die until they've seen their children grow up.
 The final line of the story is a message constantly conveyed throughout the novel: "What a joy it is to dance and sing!"